 As a result of the 2018 Local Governance Review of the Parish Councils under Eastleigh Borough Council, Old Netley will move from Hound to Bursledon Parish Council.
-This includes the King George V Playing Fields on Pound Road and all houses, including the new housing developments on Jurd Way, the old car boot site and Berry Farm.
-This will come into effect on the 1st May 2019.
+This includes the King George V Playing Field on Pound Road and all houses, including the new housing developments on Jurd Way, the old car boot site and Berry Farm.
+This will come into effect on the 1st April 2019.

 As a result of this decision, it has meant that Hound Parish Councillors have had to make some tough decisions after losing 16% of our budget which equates to £48,840.84 from our Precept for the 2019-2020 year.